Thaliph/terraform-tuto/tutorial.md

 ## Compare remote state datasource with data source - Correction
 ### Working_Dir
-- use a data source for the networking and change (https://registry.terraform.io/providers/hashicorp/google/latest/docs/data-sources/compute_network) and use the `id` of the data instead of `default` - <walkthrough-editor-open-file filePath="cloudshell_open/terraform-tuto/working_dir/main.tf">here</walkthrough-editor-open-file>
+- use a data source for the networking  (https://registry.terraform.io/providers/hashicorp/google/latest/docs/data-sources/compute_network) and use the `id` of the data instead of `default` - <walkthrough-editor-open-file filePath="cloudshell_open/terraform-tuto/working_dir/modules/backend/main.tf">here</walkthrough-editor-open-file>

   From :
   ```